kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ### Estimating energy yield

 In this step we determine both the **potential** and **actual** (based on segmentation bitmaps) energy yield for each building of interest.
-The potential potential yield is the maximal yield which is available from the solar radiation whereas the actual yield is the energy yield which is mined by the installed solar panels.
+The potential yield is the maximal yield which is available from the solar radiation whereas the actual yield is the energy yield which is harnessed by the installed solar panels.

+Similar to the aerial images, we can open the radiant exposure bitmaps (i.e. `.tif`) with [rasterio](https://rasterio.readthedocs.io/en/stable/) and extract parts of the bitmap as `numpy` arrays.
-Having a 2-dimensial energy yield bitmap (in kWh/m2) for each pixel $\mathbf  E[i,j]$ we can compute the total energy yield $E$ (in kWh) by summing up the pixel values and multiplying it with the real world area of a single pixel $A_{px}$, i.e.
+Having a 2-dimensial energy yield bitmap (in kWh/m2) for each pixel $\mathbf  E[i,j]$ (which we can open with ) we can compute the total energy yield $E$ (in kWh) by summing up the pixel values and multiplying it with the real world area of a single pixel $A_{px}$, i.e.

 $$
 E = \sum_{i, j \in M} \mathbf E [i,j] * A_{px}